Sports News | Royals Create History at Fortress Boland Park, DSG Eliminated | LatestLY

-Paarl, Jan 28 (PTI) Paarl Royals registered a thrilling six-wicket victory over Durban's Super Giants to complete a historic five-game 100 per cent home record at Boland Park in the SA20 here.
+Paarl [South Africa], January 28 (ANI): Paarl Royals have completed a historic five-game 100 per cent home record at Boland Park on Monday.

-It is the first time any team has gone unbeaten at home throughout the league phase of the competition with the previous best being Joburg Super Kings' four victories and one washout at the Wanderers in the maiden season.
+It is the first time any team has gone unbeaten at home throughout the league phase of the competition with the previous best being Joburg Super Kings' four victories and one washout at the Wanderers in season 1.

-The cream of South Africa's young talent Luhan-dre Pretorius and Kwena Maphaka played a major role in the Royals maintaining their stranglehold on top of the Betway SA20 table.
-The Royals moved to 28 points.
+The cream of South Africa's young talent, Luhan-dre Pretorius and Kwena Maphaka, played a major role in the Royals maintaining their stranglehold on the top of the Betway SA20 table.
+The Royals have now move to 28 points.

-Pretorius reclaimed the top run-scorer position from his opening partner Joe Root, who was trapped LBW off the first ball of the innings on Monday evening, by becoming the first batter to pass the 300-run mark in the ongoing season.
+Pretorius reclaimed the top run-scorer position from his opening partner Joe Root, who was trapped LBW off the first ball of the innings on Monday evening, by becoming the first batter to pass the 300-run mark in season 3.

-Royals have certainly unearthed new young batters this season and Rubin Hermann also continued his dream debut SA20 season with a superb 59 off 51 balls (4x4s, 2x6s) to set up the chase.
-Hermann showed great innovation, particularly against the spinners as he swept and reverse-swept with confidence.
+Royals have certainly unearthed new young batters this season and Rubin Hermann also continued his dream debut SA20 season with a superb 59 off 51 balls (4x4, 2x6) to set up the chase Hermann showed great innovation, particularly against the spinners as he swept and reverse-swept with confidence.

-But it was left to all-rounder Dayyaan Galiem to smash the winning six with just two balls remaining to take the Royals over the line.
+It was left to allrounder Dayyaan Galiem to smash the winning six with just two balls remaining to take the Royals over the line.

+After playing five spinners in their line-up in the previous match, the Royals rejigged their bowling line-up with the return of Galiem and Maphaka to the starting XI.

 Maphaka delivered his best performance of the competition thus far with the teenager striking upfront and at the death.